 The pumpkin yields an almost fudge-like texture, which I love.

-Plus.
-The pumpkin makes these cool for breakfast or an afternoon snack, and trust me on how lovely these are with coffee and tea.
+Plus!
+The pumpkin makes these ideal for breakfast or an afternoon snack, and trust me on how lovely these are with coffee and tea.

 Enjoy these!
-They're a perfect addition to our fall lineup of goodies.
+They're a perfect addition to our selection of fall snacks and desserts.

 PS - not into pumpkin?
 Here's the original recipe for one-bowl brown butter blondies!Print